Characters of the Mortal Kombat series: Mavado

 Mavado is a high-ranking member of the Red Dragon clan.
-As his clan's top priority is the elimination of the Black Dragon, he aligns himself with Quan Chi and Shang Tsung in Deadly Alliance when they promise to hand over Kano to him for his services.
-Mavado defeats Kenshi on their behest, but Deception reveals that he was killed by Kabal after an unsuccessful attempt on Kabal's life.Kabal's Bio.
-Mortal Kombat: Deception, Midway Games, 2004.
-Nevertheless, he returns in Armageddon continuing to serve the Red Dragon.
-Mavado also appears in the Mortal Kombat X comic prequel, where he is killed by Cassie Cage.
+As his clan's top priority is the elimination of the Black Dragon, he aligns himself with Quan Chi and Shang Tsung when they promise to hand over Kano to him for his services.
+He also defeats Kenshi on their behest.
+Deception reveals Mavado was killed by Kabal after an unsuccessful attempt on Kabal's life, but he returns in Armageddon, continuing to serve the Red Dragon.
+Mavado has a minor role in the Mortal Kombat X comic prequel, in which he is killed by Cassie Cage.

 Originally named "Malvado", the Spanish word for "evil", Steve Beran conceived a matador-style look for the character, but the idea was nixed due to the belief that it did not fit in with the Mortal Kombat universe.
-He is the first character in the series to a physical object for a body-propel special attack, which he performs by shooting two bungee cords into the ground and slingshotting himself feet-first to dropkick his opponent.
+He is the first character in the series to use a physical object for a body-propel special attack, which he performs by shooting two bungee cords into the ground and slingshotting himself feet-first to dropkick his opponent.
 This attack was incorporated into his "Boot Thrust" Fatality.

 Robert Workman of GamePlayBook ranked him eighth in his 2010 selection of the worst MK characters, describing his Fatality as "stupid", but Den of Geek, placed him 39th in their 2015 ranking of the series' 73 characters "for his bungee hook attacks" and taking Kabal's weapons after killing him.